 A SEP-IRA (Simplified Employee Pension) is the simplest retirement plan for self-employed individuals.
 There are no annual filings, no contribution formulas to track, and minimal administrative burden.

 How contributions work: You contribute as the employer.
-The maximum is 25% of your net self-employment income (after the SE tax deduction), up to $70,000 for 2026.
-For a W-2 employee of your own S-corp, the limit is 25% of your W-2 wages, up to $70,000.
+The maximum is 25% of your net self-employment income (after the SE tax deduction), up to $72,000 for 2026.
+For a W-2 employee of your own S-corp, the limit is 25% of your W-2 wages, up to $72,000.

-The catch: SEP-IRA contributions are made on the employer side only — there's no employee deferral component.
+The catch: SEP-IRA contributions are made on the employer side only.
+There's no employee deferral component.
 If you have employees, you must contribute the same percentage for all eligible employees.
 This is why many sole proprietors outgrow the SEP-IRA once they hire.

 Federal tax benefit: The SEP-IRA contribution is deductible on Schedule 1 (Form 1040), reducing your federal AGI.

 NJ tax benefit: None.
 New Jersey does not allow deductions for SEP-IRA contributions on the NJ-1040.
 Your NJ taxable income is unchanged by the SEP-IRA contribution.
-As a result, you will have a higher NJ basis in the account — withdrawals in retirement that represent after-NJ-tax contributions are partially excluded from NJ income.
+As a result, you will have a higher NJ basis in the account.
+Withdrawals in retirement that represent after-NJ-tax contributions are partially excluded from NJ income.

 The Solo 401(k) (also called individual 401(k) or self-employed 401(k)) is designed specifically for self-employed individuals and owners of businesses with no full-time employees other than the owner and spouse.